In our blog series, we explain how to modernize insurance data and analytics by pairing a modern data architecture with an agile delivery approach.

 With only so much money to invest, carriers spent wisely and focused on core business: improving pricing, billing, and claims modernization.

-Unfortunately, with all the technology advancement that made that smartphone in your pocket possible, the industry now has a lot of catching up to do.
+Unfortunately, with all the technological advancements that made that smartphone in your pocket possible, the industry now has a lot of catching up to do.
 Just ten years ago, catching up meant an investment of tens of millions of dollars and a high likelihood of failing before you reaped any benefits, assuming you succeeded at all.

 Today, we know more, have more options, and the price tag is a fraction of what it used to be.